 Following all of that, this is my 9 point plan for your new kicking programme:

 - Work on mobility and flexibility of hip flexors and ankles daily.
 Start with 5 minutes for each and work up to more.

 - Include 10-20% of kicking in each swim workout.
 Warm ups and cool downs are a good place to start.

 - Use fins where possible.
 It’s not cheating and will give you a feeling of moving through the water.

 - Learn to kick from the hips with only a slight movement from the knee.
 Use the glutes more.

 - Kick on your side with the bottom arm extended in front of you.
-As well as developing your kick it will also allow you to feel the correct position to start the catch
+As well as developing your kick, this will also allow you to feel the correct position to start the catch.

-- Begin by completing short intervals of 25m followed by short rests but alternating the effort level
+- Begin by completing short intervals of 25m followed by short rests, and alternating the effort level.

 - Focus on “getting more lift and reducing drag” rather than “gaining more speed”.

 I also think that triathletes should be encouraged to include backstroke, breaststroke, and butterfly in their routines but that’s for another post.